 - Should your presentation include a panel discussion, your submission must demonstrate that there is sufficient time for discussion and interaction with fellow panelists and an audience Q&A.

 - Panel discussions are not a time for show and tell, rather a time to discuss emerging technologies, trends, lessons learned, challenges faced, and how they can be addressed.

-- Preference will be given to panel discussions that include mulitple institutions and diverse prespectives.
+- Preference will be given to panel discussions that include multiple institutions and diverse perspectives.

 - RoboBusiness reserves the right to recommend a different session format, combine sessions, and reschedule sessions based on availability and need.
 Sessions can not be changed once they are scheduled.
-In addition, at this time we can not accomodate requests for specific times or dates.
+In addition, at this time we cannot accommodate requests for specific times or dates.

 Submission descriptions are limited to 200 words.
 Submissions with less than 50 words will not be considered.
 Within your description please outline if the presentation will focus on adoption, implementation, measurement, performance, and/or ROI.
 Each submission must include 3 learning objectives